xevrem/image-search/README.md

 # image-search
-a google image search API
+an image search API for imgur